swaaz/basicprograms/.github/ISSUE_TEMPLATE/contribution.md

 - Fork this [repo](https://github.com/swaaz/basicprograms)
 - Clone it using command :
 <pre> $ git clone paste_the_copied_url.</pre>
-- Open folder "C/Python" using command :
+- Open folder "C/Python"  :
 <pre>$ cd filder_name</pre>
   eg:cd C
-- Create new branch using command :
+- Create new branch :
 <pre> $ git branch new_branch_name</pre>
    eg:git branch swaaz
-- Checkout to new branch from master branch using command:
+- Checkout to new branch from master branch :
 <pre>$ git checkout new_branch_name</pre>
    eg-git checkout swaaz
  ## Check whether the program which you want is exist in the _readme_ file